cables-gl/cables/src/ops/base/Ops.Vars.VarSetNumber/Ops.Vars.VarSetNumber.md

-variables are values you can read anywhere in your patch without creating very long cables
+variables are numbers you can read anywhere in your patch without creating very long cables

 they can also be written and read by external scripts when embedding cables patches: